Privacy Policy

 You have the right to request confirmation as to whether personal data concerning you is being processed; if this is the case, you have the right to access this personal data and to receive the information specified in detail in Article 15 of the GDPR.

-Right to rectification (Art.
-16 GDPR)
+Right to rectification (Article 16 of the GDPR)

 Right to erasure (Art.
 17 GDPR)

-Right to data portability (Art.
-20 GDPR)
+Right to data portability (Article 20 of the GDPR)

 In certain cases, as specified in Article 20 of the GDPR, you have the right to receive the personal data concerning you in a structured, commonly used, and machine-readable format, or to request that this data be transmitted to a third party.

-Right to Withdrawal (Art.
-7 GDPR)
+Right of Withdrawal (Article 7 of the GDPR)

-If the processing of data is based on your consent, you have the right under Article 7(3) of the GDPR to withdraw your consent to the use of your personal data at any time.
+If the processing of data is based on your consent, you have the right under Article 7(3) ofthe GDPR to withdraw your consent to the use of your personal data at any time.
 Please note that the withdrawal of consent applies only to future processing.
 Processing that took place prior to the withdrawal is not affected.

-Right to object (Art.
-21 GDPR)
+Right to object (Article 21 of the GDPR)

-If data is collected on the basis of Article 6(1)(f) of the GDPR (data processing to safeguard legitimate interests) or on the basis of Article 6(1)(e) of the GDPR (data processing to safeguard the public interest or in the exercise of official authority), you have the right, for reasons arising from your particular situation, object to the processing at any time.
+If data is collected on the basis of Article 6(1)(f) of the GDPR (data processing to safeguard legitimate interests) or on the basis of Article 6(1)(e) of the GDPR (data processing to safeguard the public interest or in the exercise of official authority), you have the right, for reasons arising from your particular situation, to object to the processing at any time.
 We will then no longer process the personal data unless there are demonstrable compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or the processing serves to assert, exercise, or defend legal claims.

 Right to lodge a complaint with a supervisory authority (Art.
 77 GDPR)

-GExercising Your Rights
+Exercising Your Rights

 Unless otherwise stated above, please contact the entity listed in the legal notice to exercise your rights as a data subject.